 - The pros and cons of laying a hot tub base

 - When you might want to consider a concrete alternative

 - Requirements and considerations when preparing to lay a concrete slab

-Level – Creating a perfectly flat and level surface is easy to do with a concrete slab.
+Level – Creating a perfectly flat and level surface is an absolute necessity for all hot tub bases.
 A level base ensures that the weight of the hot tub is distributed evenly.
 Cracks can occur in the hot tub shell in areas where there is a lack of support.
 Creating a level surface is easy to do with a concrete slab.

 Drainage – Creating a slight gradient is also easy to do when laying concrete.
 A slope ensures proper drainage, allowing the water to run off instead of pooling.

 Long-lasting – Concrete can last anywhere between 30-100 years when installed correctly.
 This is likely to be a job you’ll only need to do once in your life.

 Durable – Concrete is by far the strongest and most durable base for a hot tub.
 Concrete is incredibly sturdy and resistant to most natural environments and chemicals.